 LDEN or 'day, evening, night average noise levels' are modelled within the scheme extent.
-Noise levels are recorded as being between 66 and 73db on the road (ScotGov).
+Noise levels are recorded as being between 71 and 77db on the road (ScotGov).

-Baseline noise and vibration in the study area is mainly influenced by vehicles travelling along the A82 trunk road.
+Baseline noise and vibration in the study area is mainly influenced by vehicles travelling along the A835 trunk road.
 Secondary sources are derived from day-to-day agricultural/forestry land management activities.
-A railway line lies parallel to the A82 60m west of the scheme extent and as such, train movements on the railway line will also have an impact on the local noise levels.